Nicola Gentile: Memoirs

 In 1963 Gentile wrote down his memoirs, "Vita Di Capomafia", with the help of Italian journalist Felice Chilanti.
+Gentile approached the journalist Chilanti, who was one of the top investigative journalist of L'Ora that pioneered in investigating the Mafia.
+Chilanti agreed and interviewed Gentile for L'Ora, before writing down Gentile's memoirs.

 The long forgotten book described the internal organization of the Mafia, or "l'onorata società" (the Honoured Society) as Gentile called it, more than 20 years before Tommaso Buscetta emerged as the important first pentito who broke with omertà and told Cosa Nostra's inside story.
 Gentile was already more explicit than Buscetta in his first confessions.
 Gentile undiffidently talked about his links with politicians for whom he acted as a canvasser.

 According to crime reporter Hank Messick, a resentful Gentile confessed to the FBI.
 In fact, his memoirs were for sale in every bookshop in Italy.
 The FBI used Gentile's information to corroborate the testimony of former mobster turned government informant Joe Valachi in 1963.
 The memoirs were shown to American Mafia turncoat Joe Valachi who vouched for its accuracy and said Gentile 'wrote just the way it is'.

 Gentile's fellow mafiosi did not appreciate his candor and sentenced him to death, but the Catania Mafia clan who had to kill him declined to do so, according to pentito Antonio Calderone.
 At the end of his days, Gentile was a pitiful figure who only survived through the pasta which his neighbors gave him.

 Gentile died on November 6, 1966, at the age of 81.